Docker

 - You can either re-use a public image or build a new one from a

-service below uses the image that is built from thedev.Dockerfile
+appservice below uses the image that is built from thedev.Dockerfile.app: build: context: . dockerfile: dev.Dockerfile - The

 Bind mount